-(s) Financial instruments
+(p) Financial instruments

 Financial assets and financial liabilities are recognized when a group entity becomes a party to the contractual provisions of the instrument.
 All regular way purchases or sales of financial assets are recognized and derecognized on a trade date basis.
-Regular way purchases or sales or sales or sales or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the marketplace.
+Regular way purchases or sales are purchases or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the marketplace.